Quality Drainage Scoria used in construction

 Benefits of Using Lava Rocks in Gardening

 One of the main benefits of using lava rocks in gardening is better soil drainage.
-The porous nature of this material allows water to pass through easily while also allowing air to move freely throughout the soil, ensuring that plants are able to receive both without any hindrance.
+The porous nature of this material allows water to pass through easily.
+Therefore allowing air to move freely throughout the soil, ensuring that plants are able to receive both without any hindrance.

-This can be particularly beneficial for areas with heavy rainfall or poor drainage as it helps prevent flooding and waterlogging.
+This can be particularly beneficial for areas with heavy rainfall or poor drainage.
+Ensuring from flooding and waterlogging.

-Additionally, because these rocks hold little moisture themselves, they act as a natural weed suppressant; preventing weeds from taking over your garden beds by competing with them for resources such as light and nutrients.
+Additionally, because these rocks hold little moisture themselves, they act as a natural weed suppressant.
+Creating prevention of weeds from taking over your garden beds by competing with them for resources such as light and nutrients.

 Another benefit that comes from utilising lava rocks in your garden is its ability to regulate soil moisture levels.

-Furthermore, since lava rock does not degrade over time like other mulching materials such as wood chips or leaves it provides an effective barrier against topsoil erosion caused by wind or rain runoff; helping keep nutrient-rich topsoil where you want it – right on your plants!
+Furthermore, since lava rock does not degrade over time like other mulching materials such as wood chips or leaves.
+It provides an effective barrier against topsoil erosion caused by wind or rain runoff; helping keep nutrient-rich topsoil where you want it.
+Nutrients directed right on to your plants!

-Finally, when adding lava rock into your landscape design you will find that maintenance requirements become much less intensive overall due to its long lasting properties.
+Finally, when adding lava rock into your landscape design you will find that maintenance requirements become much less intensive overall.
+This is because of its long lasting properties.

-As opposed to organic composts which require regular replenishment every season, this type of material has no need for frequent topping up; making it an ideal choice for those who may not have time for constant upkeep but still wish their gardens look neat and presentable year after year!
+As opposed to organic composts which require regular replenishment every season.
+This type of material has no need for frequent topping up.
+Therefore making it an ideal choice for those who may not have time for constant upkeep but still wish their gardens look neat and presentable year after year.

 Conclusion